🚀 Whispers from the silent cosmos

 - When: Since the Big Bang, about 13.8 billion years ago.

-As the universe expands, galaxies drift apart, and the light from those distant galaxies takes billions of years to reach us.
-This means that what we see today is a snapshot of the universe as it was long ago.
+As the universe expands, galaxies drift apart and the light from extremely distant galaxies takes billions of years to reach Earth.
+When we observe them, we are actually seeing the universe as it looked in the distant past.

 Did You Know?

-The universe is estimated to contain about two trillion galaxies, vastly more than previously thought.
+The universe is estimated to contain about two trillion galaxies, vastly more than previously thought, each filled with billions of stars.